galya-m/docs/docs/catalog/example.md

 # Example

 ## Requirements
-Before to start with this demo you need:
+Before you start with this demo you require:

-* A extension of [Metamask](https://metamask.io/) installed in the browser
+* An extension of [Metamask](https://metamask.io/) installed in your browser
-* [node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) need to be installed
+* [node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) needs to be installed

 ## How to get the source of this example?
-You can even install the example in your local machine without setting anything, just ready to run it, you can find that [here](https://github.com/nevermined-io/create-nevermined-react)
+You can install the example in your local machine and run it without installing anything.
+Information for how to do this can be found here [here](https://github.com/nevermined-io/create-nevermined-react)

 ## Let's start with the app config file
 The first file that you need to create is the `config.ts` file which contains all the [options needed](../nevermined-sdk/api-reference/classes/Config.md) to initialize the [Catalog core](./core/README.md).